- OBHG news

 Or maybe your idea of leadership involves sharing your knowledge and molding young minds?

 Some of our physicians are able to introduce rotating medical students to the OB/GYN field, work closely with residents learning the ropes, or apply for faculty appointments at affiliate medical schools.
 If you’re interested in participating in education, let your recruiter know so the two of you can determine which program would be the best fit.

-3) Your role helps improve patient safety for pregnant women
+3) Your role makes care safer for pregnant women

 Our founder, Dr. Chris Swain, created the original comprehensive OB/GYN hospitalist model to ensure that every pregnant woman who presented to the hospital would be seen by an experienced obstetrician.